 The TFCheckpoint database aims to keep a collection of human, mouse and rat orthologs of candidate sequence-specific DNA binding transcription factors (DbTFs) provided by multiple databases.
 TFCheckpoint is just a list of lists without any confidence or quality score showing how likely a protein is a DbTF.
 The reference/anchor point is a list of proteins classified as human, mouse or rat DbTFs by at least one database.
 These candidate DbTFs are mainly identified by their official HGNC symbols when human orthologs are available, or by their official MGI (for mouse) or RGD (for rat) gene symbols when human orthologs are not available.

+How to deal with GO terms for protein entries:

+If we add them through Miguel’s scripts they become a liability, so better to link from protein name out.

+But which list to take?
+This should be the Logie list.

+In addition, there could be a list of names that are lacking in Logie, but are supported by some criteria that still make them interesting:

+Available but incomplete data that may indicate their role in gene regulation - from GO terms?

+Their presence on n lists, but skipped by Logie

+Our personal notes - cases where we ‘caved’

+Possible contacts for TFclass: biobase since 2014 part of Quiagen

+Mathias Krull <mkl@biobase.de>

+Volker Matys <Volker.Matys@biobase-international.com>

+Torsten Schoeps - torsten.schoeps@bioinf.med.uni-goettingen.de database person?

 Brief description of columns and possible issues